-a mixture of veg of your choice.
-The pictured blender jug and very green soup had (leek, potato, garlic), 3 carrots, several broccoli florets form the garden, quite a few perpetual spinach leaves (leaf beet) from garden, dark green cabbage leaves also garden sourced 🙂 It also included small bunches of sage and parsley.
+- a mixture of veg of your choice.
+The top pictured soup had (leek, potato, garlic), 3 carrots, several broccoli florets form the garden, quite a few perpetual spinach leaves (leaf beet) from garden, dark green cabbage leaves also garden sourced 🙂 It also included small bunches of sage and parsley.
 Obviously this led to a very green soup.
 A focus on say parsnips and red peppers would give a nice pinky red one – a tin of tomatoes could be added too.
 Don’t forget wild foods – nettles make a nice inclusion to soup.